Mino

 -

-You can change the grid type in the Page Settings.
+You can change the grid type in the Layout & Design menu.
 Tap the magic wand icon in the top navigation bar to open the Appearance tab.
 From there, you can choose between squared, dotted, or turn the grid off completely.

 -